-Will I attend a face-to-face ARC or a virtual one?
+Will I attend a face-to-face ARC or an online one?

-We’re making it clear in our job adverts whether the ARC you’ll be invited to will be face-to-face or virtual.
-Face-to-face bookings may have to be changed to virtual depending on the latest government guidelines – so please try and be flexible if you’re asked to change the type of ARC you were due to attend.
+We’re making it clear in our job adverts whether the assessment day you’ll be invited to will be face-to-face or online.
+Face-to-face bookings may have to be changed to virtual depending on the latest government guidelines – so please try and be flexible if you’re asked to change the type of assessment day you were due to attend.

-If you do attend a face-to-face ARC it will be compliant with government guidelines for safety.
+If you do attend a face-to-face assessment day it will be compliant with government guidelines for safety.

 It’s really important that Her Majesty’s Prison and Probation Service (HMPPS) continue to be able to recruit prison officers, to ensure the safe and effective running of our prisons.

-We hope introducing this virtual assessment centre will help to keep the prison officer recruitment process as smooth and efficient as possible during these unprecedented times.
+We hope introducing this online assessment process will help to keep the prison officer recruitment process as smooth and efficient as possible during these unprecedented times.

 We’re always keen to hear feedback to improve our recruitment and assessment processes.
-If you attend a virtual ARC, you’ll have the opportunity to tell us how you found it.
+If you attend a online assessment day, you’ll have the opportunity to tell us how you found it.
 As this is a new process, your feedback will be invaluable in helping us to improve.